maraliwayway/maraliwayway/README.md

 ## Hi there, I'm Mara! 👋

-I'm a **second-year Computing Science student** at Simon Fraser University (SFU) in Burnaby, British Columbia 🇨🇦.
+I'm a **second-year Computing Science student** at Simon Fraser University in Burnaby, British Columbia 🇨🇦.

 For over **3 years**, I’ve been teaching as a coding instructor, working with organizations like [Code Ninjas](https://www.codeninjas.com/), [SFU Science Alive](https://sciencealive.ca/), and hosting workshops at events like [Try/Catch 2024](https://trycatch.cs.sfu.ca/), an outreach event designed for female and non-binary high school students (Fun fact: I help developed the website).